Ida Applebroog: Life and work

 The following year Applebroog went to the Feminist Artists Conference at California Institute of the Arts, where she spoke with many women artists and was highly influenced by their enthusiasm toward social activism in art.
 Applebroog moved back to New York City in 1974.
 It was there, after changing her name from "Ida Horowitz" to "Ida Applebroog" (based on her maiden name, Applebaum), where she began to develop her own signature artistic style with a series of cartoonlike figures that merged the comic-strip format with the advertising industry's use of story-boards to explain a concept.

-Starting in 1977 she circulated a series of self-published books through the mail, and joined Heresies: A Feminist Publication on Art and Politics.
-In 1981 she showed Applebroog: Silent Stagings, her first exhibition at Ronald Feldman Fine Arts, NY, where she continued to show for over 20 years.
-Applebroog has stated that the subject of her work is "how power works--male over female, parents over children, governments over people, doctors over patients."
+Starting in 1977 she circulated a series of self-published books through the mail, and joined Heresies: A Feminist Publication on Art and Politics, alongside feminist curators and artists such as Lucy R. Lippard and May Stevens, among others.
+In 1981 she showed Applebroog: Silent Stagings, her first exhibition at Ronald Feldman Fine Arts in New York City, where she continued to show for over 20 years.
+Applebroog stated that the subject of her work is "how power works--male over female, parents over children, governments over people, doctors over patients."

 In 2005 she was profiled in the PBS documentary Art 21: Art in the Twenty-first Century.
-In 2010, Applebroog's works on paper, including her 1969 sketches, were exhibited in a solo show entitled Ida Applebroog: Monalisa at Hauser & Wirth in New York, and in 2011 at Hauser & Wirth in London.
+In 2010, Applebroog's works on paper, including her 1969 sketches, were exhibited in a solo show entitled Ida Applebroog: Monalisa at Hauser & Wirth in New York City, and in 2011 at Hauser & Wirth in London.
 In 2016 Applebroog was the subject of the documentary Call Her Applebroog, directed by her daughter Beth B.

+In 2020, Ida Applebroog's work was included in a major group show at the Pérez Art Museum Miami, Florida.
+My Body, My Rules, presented an investigation about the diverse artistic practices of 23 female-identified artists in the 21st-century.
+Louise Bourgeois, Carolee Schneemann, Cindy Sherman, Lorna Simpson, Ana Mendieta, Wanguechi Mutu, Mickalene Thomas, and Francesca Woodman, were also among them.

+Ida Applebroog died on October 21, 2023, at the age of 93.